By Roger Cox, Editor

 Pro Shop: 760-202-2021

 Courts & Fees.
 Seven hard courts, one a slightly sunken stadium, all lighted for night play.
 The adjacent pro shop, which has a flatscreen television tuned to tennis whenever possible, carries tennis accessories as well as rental and demo racquets and offers on-site restringing.
-Court Fees: $20/hour from Nov.-Apr.; $15 the rest of the year.
+Court Fees: $25/hour from Oct.-Apr.; $20/hour the rest of the year.

 Spa & Fitness